Hadibuttt/dailyBazar/README.md

 ## Screenshot:
 ![2](https://user-images.githubusercontent.com/58470182/159131008-fc53bed5-e520-45c5-8afe-eb2339b45f10.PNG)

+## Configure Access to dailyKhaata:
+ Follow the instructions for modifying configuration:
+- You can change the login response in app\Http\Responses\LoginResponse.php (Redirects authenticated user to dailyKhaata)
+- You can also change admin middleware response in app\Http\Middleware\IsAdmin.php (Ensures that only provided email can access dailyKhaata)

 ## Usage:
 - Clone this repository on your Local Machine
 - Make sure you've Composer, Laravel (V7.1+), PHP, Xaamp(Local Host) installed